Taob-arch/Portal-2-External-Modding-Guide/readme.md

 this is not a cheat engine tutorial, however you will only need a basic knowledge of cheat engine:

-i would reccomend watching this Guided Hacking video: https://www.youtube.com/watch?v=Nib69uZJCaA&ab_channel=GuidedHacking
+i would recommend watching this Guided Hacking video: https://www.youtube.com/watch?v=Nib69uZJCaA&ab_channel=GuidedHacking

-after you have the variable in your cheat table, you need to aquire the offset. cheatengine supplies this under the 'Address' column on the cheat table.
+after you have the variable in your cheat table, you need to acquire the offset. cheat engine supplies this under the 'Address' column on the cheat table.

 to translate this offset into an offset you can use in your code: you need to do a few things:

-you need to know whether or not the variable is within the client.dll, you can find this out by clicking on the 'address' variable on your cheat table entry, if the 'address' field in the popup window has a 'cliend.dll + ' in it, your variable iswithin the client.dll
+you need to know whether or not the variable is within the client.dll, you can find this out by clicking on the 'address' variable on your cheat table entry, if the 'address' field in the popup window has a 'cliend.dll + ' in it, your variable is within the client.dll

-you then need to copy this address, excluding the client.dll.youcanthen import then inyou your source c++ file in either anincluded header file or the cppfile, by using #define.
+you then need to copy this address, excluding the client.dll.you can then import then in you your source c++ file in either an included header file or the cpp file, by using #define.

 for example: